Multicrystal

 • Total Datasets — number of datasets in the project

-• Scaling Jobs — number of scaling configurations created
+• Scaling Jobs — number of scaling jobs created

 • Options — available project actions

-Use the Options dropdown on each project to open it in the Scaling Tool or delete it.
+Use the Options dropdown to open projects in the Scaling Tool or to delete them.

 Figure 2.
-The List Projects display sll your multicrystal projects and relavent information.
+The List Projects tab displays all your multicrystal projects and relevent project information.

 The Scaling Tool